wellcontent/wellcontent.github.io/_posts/2022-04-28-how-to-find-balance-as-a-content-creator.md

 Do NOT make the mistake of equating numbers with success or lack thereof.

-Do keep in mind though that there's always a person behind the number.
+Keep in mind that there's always a person behind the number.
 Don't lose track of that.

+Do occasionally review your metrics.

-A good rule of thumb is to review your metrics over a 30 day, 60 day, or 90 day period.
+A good rule of thumb is to review them over a 30 day, 60 day, or 90 day period.
 This gives you a good reference point for how you performed, and whether you need to pivot or not.

 For livestreams specifically, 90 days gives the most accurate depiction of performance.